iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Other_iM.md

 ### Post
 **Andy_Roid**<br>
-[News][Drones][Attack][Administration Bureau]<br>
+\[News\]\[Drones\]\[Attack\]\[Administration Bureau\]<br>
 > An Administration Bureau spokesperson stated: "Concerning the recent sporadic incidents of drones injuring people on accident, our early analysis has labeled this as a system error within the automatic control center.
 This error caused the system to mistakenly sent unrelated commands to the drones which caused them to malfunction and act abnormally.
 We've already activated the security protocol.
 This will increase the patrol frequency of armed Law Enforcement Agents, as well as improve the anti\-drone capabilities of Enforcer Drones."<br>
 > <br>
 > At the same time, A.R.C's Recreated Technology Department also stated that they will be assisting in the investigation to determine if there exist other safety concerns that have been overlooked.
-However, regarding the drones in use right now, they reaffirmed that there is no need for the public to be worried...<br>
+However, regarding the drones in use right now, they reaffirmed that there is no need for the public to be worried...

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]
 ### Replies
 **EvilForce**<br>
 I'm pretty sure all the, you know, DEATHS have made everyone uneasy